The communication complexity of the inevitable intersection problem

 This property of large rectangles is enough to prove a strong lower bound on the cardinality of $R$ (cf.~\theoref{t_II_low}).
-To understand how, let us consider the following extreme situation:\ the rectangles in $R$ are either ``small'' or ``large'', and for a large $r_0\in R$ labelled by $i_0$ it holds that \m{p(r_0,i)\approx\twocase {\fr12}{if $i=i_0$} {p_i}{otherwise} .} Let us also assume $p_i\=\l(\fr kn\r)^2$ for some $k\ll n$ (this is almost true almost always if $A$ and $B$ are sufficiently large random subsets of $\chs{[n]}k$, which will be the case of interest to us).
-If, towards contradiction, $R$ is small then a significant fraction of its rectangles must be large -- let us again take the extreme and assume that all \pss[R] members are large rectangles.
-Let $i_1\in[n]$ be such that at least $\dr1n$-fraction of $A\times B$ belongs to ``$i_1$''-labelled rectangles from $R$, and let us use the above assumptions to estimate $p_{i_1}$: On the one hand, with some probability $q\ge\dr1n$, a uniformly-random input $(X,Y)$ belongs to a rectangle $r\in R$ labelled by ``$i_1$'' -- by our assumptions, this event ``contributes'' roughly $p(r,i_1)\tm q=\fr12\tm q$ to the probability that $X(i)=Y(i)=1$.
-On the other hand, with probability $1-q$ the input belongs to a rectangle labelled differently, and we have assumed that in that case $X(i_1)=Y(i_1)=1$ with probability roughly $p_{i_1}$, so this event ``contributes'' about $p_{i_1}\tm(1-q)$.
+To understand how, let us consider the following extreme situation:\ the rectangles in $R$ are either \e{small} or \e{large}, and for a large $r_0\in R$ labelled by $i_0$ it holds that \m{p(r_0,i)\approx\twocase {\fr12}{if $i=i_0$} {p_i}{otherwise} .} Let us also assume $p_i\=\l(\fr kn\r)^2$ for some $k\ll n$ (this is almost true almost always if $A$ and $B$ are sufficiently large random subsets of $\chs{[n]}k$, which will be the case of interest to us).
+If we assume by contradiction that $R$ is small, then a significant fraction of its rectangles must be large; let us again take the extreme case and assume that all \pss[R] rectangles are large.
+Let $i_1\in[n]$ be such that at least $\dr1n$-fraction of $A\times B$ belongs to ``$i_1$''-labelled rectangles from $R$, and let us use the above assumptions to estimate $p_{i_1}$: On the one hand, with some probability $q\ge\dr1n$, a uniformly-random input $(X,Y)$ belongs to a rectangle $r\in R$ labelled by ``$i_1$''; by our assumptions, this event contributes roughly $p(r,i_1)\tm q=\fr12\tm q$ to the probability that $X(i)=Y(i)=1$.
+On the other hand, with probability $1-q$ the input belongs to a rectangle labelled differently, and we have assumed that in that case $X(i_1)=Y(i_1)=1$ with probability roughly $p_{i_1}$, so this event contributes about $p_{i_1}\tm(1-q)$.
 Therefore, \m{p_{i_1} \approx \fr12\tm q + p_{i_1}\tm(1-q) ~\Then~ p_{i_1} \approx \fr12 ,} which contradicts our assumption that $p_i\=\l(\fr kn\r)^2\ll1$.

-Our argument can be summarised like this: On the one hand, a large nearly-monochromatic rectangle in $R$ ``causes'' a noticeable deviation (increase) of the global probability that its ``label coordinate'' belongs to $X\cap Y$; on the other, large rectangles cannot efficiently ``absorb'' the deviations caused by other large rectangles -- therefore, there must be many small rectangles in $R$, and the partition itself must be large.
+Our argument can be summarised like this: On the one hand, a large nearly-monochromatic rectangle in $R$ causes a noticeable deviation (increase) of the global probability that its label coordinate belongs to $X\cap Y$; on the other, large rectangles cannot efficiently absorb the deviations caused by other large rectangles; therefore, there must be many small rectangles in $R$, and the partition itself must be large.
+While in order to prove that \Disj\ is communicationally hard one usually argues that in a short protocol \e{non-intersecting input pairs would have ``nowhere to go''}, we will argue that in a hypothetical short protocol for \IIAB\ there would be \e{excessive probabilities} of those intersection coordinates that the protocol typically outputs.

 \sect[s_bound]{The communication complexity of \II}